Web2Code: A Large-scale Webpage-to-Code Dataset and Evaluation Framework for Multimodal LLMs: Dataset Construction

 \subsection{Distribution}

 Our instruction-following dataset contains 1,179.7K instruction data points.
 This includes 884.7K website image-code pairs and 295K question-answer pairs.

-The 295K question-answer pairs consist of 243.5K GPT-4 based question-answer pairs (DWU Data) and 51.5K question-answer pairs from WebSRC image-based data, as shown in Table \ref{tab:qa_data_distribution}.
-Our evaluation dataset comprises 1,198 webpage screenshot images, sourced from diverse origins, including WebSight, Pix2Code, GPT-3.5 based data, and manual processes, ensuring a broad representation of web content.
-Additionally, we utilize 5,990 "yes" / "no" question-answer pairs generated from the GPT-4 Vision API for our Webpage Understanding Benchmark, as shown in Section \ref{benchmark:wub}.
+The 295K question-answer pairs consist of 243.5K GPT-4 based question-answer pairs (DWU Data) and 51.5K pairs from WebSRC image-based data, as shown in Table \ref{tab:qa_data_distribution}.
+Our evaluation dataset comprises 1,198 webpage screenshot images, sourced from diverse origins, including WebSight, Pix2Code, GPT-3.5-generated data, and manual processes, to ensure a broad representation of web content.
+Additionally, we utilize 5,990 "yes" / "no" question-answer pairs generated from the GPT-4 Vision API for our Webpage Understanding Benchmark, as in Section \ref{benchmark:wub}.